Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: Numerical Results

 where the effective area of each RIS element has been assumed to be $\lambda^2/4\pi$, $d_\text{I-J}$, I = \{BS, RISr\}, J = \{UE, RISr\} is the distance between the entity I and the entity J. In order to assess the performance of the estimators, we calculate the \ac{RMSE} of our estimates averaged over $100$ Monte-Carlo trials, and then compare them with \ac{CRB} as the benchmark.
 More details on how we derive CRB of different unknowns in our setup are provided in Appendix~\ref{app:FIM}.
 To assess the performance of the detector, the false alarm probability is calculated over 500 Monte-Carlo trials, and the threshold is chosen numerically to attain a detection probability close to 1.
 The detection performance turns out to be relatively insensitive to the value of the threshold for the power levels considered in the simulations.
-To address two NLoS estimation algorithms, we refer to Algorithm~\ref{alg:NLoS1} as ML estimator and Algorithm~\ref{alg:NLoS2} as LC (low complexity) estimator throughout this section.